-As an artist, you take your work seriously.
+As an artist, drugs you take your work seriously.

 About a week ago, a designer named Destiney Bleu (@dbleudazzled @destineybleu), publicly shared her anger after being alerted to the fact that a bodysuit that looked eerily similar to hers was at a photo shoot promoting Khloe Kardashian’s Good American clothing line.

 It wasn’t Destiney’s bodysuit.

 Destiney then made it public knowledge that the Kardashian/Jenner family owned some of her pieces, and that Khloe or someone on her team had recently bought one of every item Destiney had up for sale, in addition to requesting some custom pieces be made (https://twitter.com/destineybleu/status/870733561682210820).
 Destiney then went on to say that she was surprised and thought they were going to wear her pieces to an upcoming event… only to realize through the photo shoot posts, that they just wanted samples of her pieces to replicate.
 After the tweets gained some editorial attention and Destiney started doing interviews, Khloe’s team issued a statement along with throwback photos stating that it wasn’t their intention to copy off Destiney and that Khloe had ‘drawn inspiration’ from old stage costumes that Cher and others used to wear.